21WH1A0427-Bhaavya/Programmingfor_ProblemSolving/README.md

-# Programmingfor_ProblemSolving - Learning Logic with C 🚀
+# Programmingfor_ProblemSolving - Learning Logic with C

-Welcome to my first-ever coding repository! 🎉 These programs are written in C, but the logic is perfect for beginners learning any language!
+These programs are written in C.

 What's Inside:
 1. Basic coding exercises 🧑‍💻: